yassir58/Trello-clone/srcs/backend/README.md

 - [x] Handler for getting the user information
 - [x] Handler for updating user information name or email, profilePicture
 - [x] Handler for deleting a user by id \*\* before that the user should be disconnected from every card or table
+- [ ] Allow to search for user by name

 ## Lists: